 A:According to the ''Survey on Japanese-Language Education Abroad'' conducted by the Japan Foundation, there are about 3.99 million Japanese-language learners.
 In this Survey, the number of institutions and teachers are also investigated and data in the past surveys are posted.

 A:Japanese-Language Education Information by Countries provides information on Japanese-language education in 203 countries and districts in the world, major syllubus/guidelines related to Japanese-language education in each country, and teachers associations and academic conferences.
 For more information, please use Search for Reference which includes the title of basic documents on Japanese-language education in each country/district.
-Address and contact of individual educational institution offering Japanese-language course in each country are searched in Directory of Overseas Japanese-Language Educational Institutions.
+Address and contact of individual educational institution offering Japanese-language course in each country are searched in Search engine for institutions offering Japanese-language education.

 A:The Japan Foundation dispatches Japanese-language education experts and assistant teachers to ministry of educaiton in each countryoverseas offices of the Japan Foundation, the Japan Centers and the intermediate/higher education facilities.
 Please access here for recruitment.